Containers are dynamic and have no limits. They can contain elements of

 This means that containers provide slower data access if you are working with

+_large numbers_ of records.
 In case of large numbers of records use temporary

 tables.